betsalel-williamson/genai-specs/README.md

 1. Design the system at a high-level.
 Create overall system architecture and make decisions.
 2. Start implementing features.
 Open a new branch and add your design documentation and tasks.
-   - If the feature is user-facing, add user-story documentation.
+   - If the feature is user-facing, add user-story documentation focused on end-user value.
+   - Add design documentation for technical requirements and implementation details.
 3. When the information is reviewed and ready, implement the feature by completing tasks using a red-green-refactor/TDD approach.
 4. During this process, update documentation to ensure it matches the implementation.